Ingestion: Storage Phase

 To achieve this, LogScale uses a configuration parameter to set the replication factor.
 The number sets the number of copies of data that will be created when a segment file is stored.
 Higher numbers increase redundancy and increase the number of nodes that can fail before losing the data.

 Replication can also help to improve performance.
-With multiple nodes having a copy of the same segment data, it's possible for searching to be performed across the same data simltaneously across multiple nodes.
+With multiple nodes having a copy of the same segment data, it is possible for searching to be performed across the same data simultaneously across multiple nodes.

 If LogScale is configured to use bucket storage, then the overall resilience is increased because a copy of every segment file is automatically stored in bucket storage.